autocrypt/autocrypt/doc/level1.rst

 Providers can't be expected to include Autocrypt in the set of signed headers any time soon.
-To benefit from DKIM authentication regardless, a MUA MAY include an additional ``Autocrypt-Auth`` header in the body of the message.
+To benefit from DKIM authentication regardless, a MUA MAY include an additional ``Autocrypt-Auth`` header in the body of an unencrypted message.

 The ``Autocrypt-Auth`` header can only be used in messages with a ``multipart/*`` content-type, and MUST be placed in the MIME header